 According to the 990 form supplied by the National Organization for Marriage Education Fund, NOM’s 501(c)(3) charitable education arm, the Education Fund loaned NOM nearly $1.7 million.
 This calls into question whether the Education Fund’s loans allowed NOM to engage in electoral or excessive lobbying activity that violates the Education Fund’s tax exempt status.

 NOM made their 2012 990s available late last night after repeatedly refusing to make them public following their November 15 deadline – a direct violation of federal law.
-HRC first made an in-person request for the public financial documents last Friday morning and again yesterday – both times, NOM was unable to produce the documents.
+The Human Rights Campaign (HRC) first made an in-person request for the public financial documents last Friday morning and again yesterday – both times, NOM was unable to produce the documents.
 Federal law requires organizations to publicly release their 990s the same day an in-person request is made.
 As a result, HRC filed a complaint yesterday with the IRS in order to compel NOM to abide by the law.

 “It’s becoming increasingly difficult to look at the so-called National Organization for Marriage as a viable entity,” said Fred Sainz, HRC Vice President of Communications.
 “The organization draws its funds from just a few mega-donors, and it boasts a losing electoral track record over the past few years that reflects how increasingly out-of-step NOM’s anti-LGBT agenda is with the values of the average American voter.”